vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/01-dev-experience.md

 **Behind the Scenes**

-Let's take a look behind the scenes to see how Application Toolkit made this possible.
+LNext, let's take a look behind the scenes to see how Application Toolkit made this possible.